What is Trademark Law?

 - Am I entitled to trademark protection?

-- How do I register my trademark at the federal level?
+- What is the trademark application process at the federal level?

 - Do I need to take any state-level action to establish my trademark rights?